Tropical Storm Podul (2013): Meteorological history

 On November 9, an area of disorganized convection, or thunderstorms, persisted about 1175 km southeast of Palau.
 The system consisted of a broad circulation, affected to its detriment by moderate wind shear.
 Moving west-northwestward, the convection persisted and organized into the circulation, indicative of an increased potential for tropical cyclogenesis.
 Late on November 10, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA), meaning the agency anticipated a tropical depression would develop within 24 hours.
 Shortly thereafter, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) initiated advisories on Tropical Depression Zoraida after the system entered its area of responsibility of the agency.
 At 1200 UTC on November 11, the Japan Meteorological Agency (JMA) estimated that a tropical depression formed about halfway between Palau and the Philippine island of Mindanao, although operationally the agency had classified the system two days prior.

 After passing south of Palau, the system's circulation became more broad and its convection became less organized, despite decreased wind shear.
 Early on November 12, the depression made landfall on Mindanao in Davao Oriental province.
 Shortly thereafter, PAGASA discontinued advisories on Zoraida, declaring that the depression degenerated into a low pressure area.
 By contrast, the JMA continued monitoring the depression as it moved through the Philippines and into the Sulu Sea.
 On November 13, the center crossed over Palawan island into the South China Sea.
-At 1200 UTC the next day, the JMA upgraded the depression to Tropical Storm Podul about 275 km east of the Vietnam coast.
+At 1200 UTC the next day, the JMA upgraded the depression to a tropical storm named Podul about 275 km east of the Vietnam coast.
+(Note: The name Podul (Korean: 버들, [pɔ̹dɯɭ]) was contributed by North Korea and means willow in Korean.)
 Around the same time, the JTWC began issuing warnings on the system as a tropical depression 32W, noting that convection had rapidly increased over the circulation.
 The agency also mentioned the continued presence of wind shear, although warm water temperatures and moderate outflow were expected to allow intensification.
 Although the JMA estimated peak 10-minute winds of 65 km/h, the JTWC only estimated tropical depression-force 1-minute winds of 45 km/h.

 Late on November 14, Podul made landfall in southeastern Vietnam near Phan Rang–Tháp Chàm and quickly weakened into a tropical depression.
 The JTWC assessed the circulation was dissipating near the coast, and the JMA declared Podul dissipated at 1200 UTC on November 15.
 Operationally, the agency tracked the system into the Gulf of Thailand, and the Thai Meteorological Department tracked Podul to near the Malay Peninsula on November 16, before ceasing advisories on the storm.
 The remnants later redeveloped into Severe Cyclonic Storm Helen in the Bay of Bengal, which later struck southeastern India on November 22 before dissipating.